everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * id - the sport ID, integer
 * name - the full name of the sport, string

+## League object format
+A generic object that may represent a league regardless of sport.

+Includes the following data:
+* id - a unique league  id, integer
+* name - the full name of the league, string
+* teamClass - TODO
+* sport - a Sport object

 ## Team object format
 Represents a team, regardless of sport.